danjgale/nii-masker/README.md

 # References and resources

 - `nilearn` [homepage](https://nilearn.github.io/index.html)
-- If you are using this project, please cite `nilearn`: [paper found here](https://www.frontiersin.org/articles/10.3389/fninf.2014.00014/full)
+- If you are using this project, please cite `nilearn`:
+    Abraham, A., Pedregosa, F., Eickenberg, M., Gervais, P., Mueller, A., Kossaifi, J., … Varoquaux, G. (2014).
+Machine learning for neuroimaging with scikit-learn.
+Frontiers in Neuroinformatics, 8, 14.
+[Paper](https://www.frontiersin.org/articles/10.3389/fninf.2014.00014/full)